 We did 6 years of evangelism (conferences & revivals), and 5 years as foreign missionaries, six if you count deputation.
 There have been many life lessons that we have gained along the way.
 And many great experiences worth mentioning, but I won’t bog you down or hold you up.

 Lis and I both have always been serious soldiers, showing up first in line …for the Captain.
 Lord…you SAY it…we’ll DO it.
 One day in 1987 during Spirit Warriors, I felt the Lord saying, “If you really want THIS building…walk around it 7 times (like Joshua) and claim it as yours.”
 I know…I’m a NUT.
-Well, after my seventh time around, I felt good.
-Lesson learned – the Lord just wanted ME to realize that I WOULD DO IT.
-No, we didn’t get the building…but I DID exactly what I was TOLD.
+Well, after my seventh time around, I felt very satisfied.
+Lesson learned – the Lord just wanted ME to realize that I WOULD DO WHAT HE SAID.
+We didn’t get the building … but, that wasn’t the point.
+I DID exactly what I was TOLD.
 I’m almost positive God laughed for AGES.
 Glad to bring you a smile… SIR.
 I still laugh over that because I can imagine all of heaven laughing.
 There would come many more examples to follow.
 The overwhelming GOD message – “Chip, I don’t need you to FIGURE IT out…I just need you to keep your eyes HERE ON ME.
 I’ve got this.
 When I say move…you just MOVE.”